Back to Blog

 But we shouldn't have needed to go through any of what came before.

 • Never pay a deposit on land that isn't titled.
 "Almost ready" means nothing.
-Get a settlement date in writing before you hand over a cent.
+Get a settlement or registration date in writing, and understand the sunset clause, before you hand over a cent.

 • Understand what your borrowing power actually means.
 Being pre-approved for $650,000 doesn't mean you can buy a $650,000 house.
-By the time you add stamp duty, legal fees, inspections, and the buffer you'll need for unexpected costs, your real buying power is considerably less.
+Add stamp duty (where it applies — a lot of first home buyers are now exempt up to a state threshold), legal fees, inspections, and a buffer for rate rises, and your real buying power is considerably less.

-• Sitework costs are real and they vary wildly.
-Builders quote a standard figure.
+• Sitework costs are an allowance, not a fixed price.
 The real cost depends entirely on your land.
-On a rear block with challenging soil conditions, $20,000 can become $100,000 overnight.
-Always get an independent sitework assessment before you sign.
+On a rear block with challenging soil, $20,000 can become $100,000.
+Get an independent soil test and site assessment before you sign a build contract.

 • Auctions are not for the unprepared.
 If you've never bid at auction before, get educated before you go — not after.